Kzra/pykrev/README.md

 # PyKrev: van Krevelen analysis and beyond

-PyKrev is a Python 3 package to help with analysis of high resolution mass spectrometry data.
+PyKrev is a Python 3 library to help with analysis of high resolution mass spectrometry data.

 To install use: